edsu/inkdroid.org/ehs/ehs.md

 ## Selected Publications

+* [Legibility Machines: Archival Appraisal and the Genealogies of Use].
+PhD Dissertation.
+University of Maryland.
+December, 2020.
 * [Appraisal Talk in Web Archives].
 Archivaria.
 May, 2020.
 * [Archival Circulation on the Web: The Vine-Tweets Dataset].
 Cultural Analytics.
 June, 2019.